 —with the perfect teacher cover letter.

-And we’ll do it together.
-With this complete guide, we’ll walk through the entire process, from contact info to your signature, so that you can make a teacher cover letter on which they’ll put an A++ and a big smiley face at the top.
+With this guide, you'll make a teacher cover letter on which they’ll put an A++ and a big smiley face at the top.

 This educational cover letter guide will show you: